RareCan BioResource donor information

 Researchers who use your anonymised samples or data for research will need to manage their records in specific ways for the research to be reliable.
 This means that they won’t be able to let you see or change the research data they hold about you.

-If anything is unclear or you would like more details please contact us at email@example.com.
+If anything is unclear or you would like more details please contact us on firstname.lastname@example.org.
 If you provide contact details we would be happy to phone you back if you wish.

 Research using your cells and tissues may involve discovering how the genes in human cells can affect how they become diseased.
 However, many different research studies are needed, on samples from many individuals, before we understand the importance of any single change.
 Because of this, we will not pass on to you or your doctors the results of genetic research done using your cells or tissue.